smartlook/smartlook-relay-proxy/README.md

 # Smartlook Relay Proxy

-This service relays HTTP requests from your domain/subdomain to Smartlook's recording domains, allowing you to bypass Ad blockers used by your visitors.
+This service relays HTTP requests from your subdomain to Smartlook's recording domains, allowing you to effectively bypass Ad blockers used by your visitors.
 > **Only web recording is currently supported.**
 > Support for Mobile SDKs will be added soon.